Hexagram 33遯Retreat

 PostureDisciplined withdrawal · timing the exit

 Retreat is the structural inverse of Hexagram 19 — Approach.
 Where Hexagram 19 puts Lake below and Earth above — two yang lines rising into a yin field, good fortune arriving on land — Hexagram 33 puts Mountain (艮) below and Heaven (乾) above.
 Two yin lines have entered at the bottom of an otherwise yang hexagram.
-The configuration is unambiguous: the great is receding above; the small is rising below; the situation has tipped and the actor’s continued forward motion now cuts against the grain of the whole field.
+The configuration is unambiguous: the great is receding above; the small is rising below; the situation has tipped and your continued forward motion now cuts against the grain of the whole field.
 The mountain reaches up; heaven recedes; the noble person reads the picture and withdraws before the withdrawal becomes a rout.

 The hexagram statement compresses the discipline into seven characters: 亨,小利貞 — success, slight advantage in firm-correctness.
 The success is granted because the timely retreat is itself the success; the advantage is only slight because retreat is not the season for large new commitments.
 The Tuan sharpens the claim: 遯而亨也 — to retreatis to succeed.
 The Xiang gives the operational corollary that the rest of the hexagram is organised around: 君子以遠小人,不惡而嚴 — the noble person accordingly distances small persons, not with hostility but with strictness.
 Retreat in the I Ching’s sense is not flight, not surrender, not defeat.
-It is the deliberate timing of the exit so that resources remain intact and the strictness with which the actor distances themselves preserves the possibility of future re-engagement on better terms.
+It is the deliberate timing of the exit so that resources remain intact and the strictness with which you distance yourself preserves the possibility of future re-engagement on better terms.

 Failure modesRetiring tail (line 1) · bound retreat (line 3)